ManMetGames/ProgrammingEssentials/docs/Extras/Abstract_Classes.md

   }
 }

-class Skeleton extends Enemy{
+class Spider extends Enemy{
   void Attack(){
-    println("a skeleton is attacking");
+    println("a spider is attacking");
   }
 }

 void setup(){
-  Enemy enemy = new Skeleton();
+  Enemy enemy = new Spider();
   enemy.Attack();
 }
 {% endhighlight %}

-When you run the program, you should see that the console prints out "a skeleton is attacking".
-This is because we’re making use of polymorphism, to store a skeleton object in an enemy variable (which is fine because the Skeleton class extends the Enemy class).<br>
+When you run the program, you should see that the console prints out "a spider is attacking".
+This is because we’re making use of polymorphism, to store a spider object in an enemy variable (which is fine because the Spider class extends the Enemy class).<br>
 But with the code as it currently is, we could change the line of code where we create the enemy variable to the line below:<br>
 {% highlight java %}
 Enemy enemy = new Enemy();